 The main purpose of a thermostat is to communicate with the AC.
 It transmits signals to your AC to either rise or lower temperatures.
-If your air conditioner runs continuously when the programmed temperature is reached, the thermostat’s electrical connection may be faulty.
-This can also indicate miscalibration, which makes the thermostat send the wrong signals to your HVAC.
+What if your air conditioner runs often when it reaches the programmed temperature?
+The electrical connection may be faulty.
+This can also be a sign of miscalibration.
+This makes the thermostat send the wrong signals to your HVAC.

 The AC Won’t Turn On

-The wiring between your air conditioner and thermostat may become frayed or damaged, thus affecting the connection and leaving your space cold.
-Wiring issues can also cause your AC to misinterpret temperature settings, thus causing irregular cycling.
+The wiring between your air conditioner and thermostat may become frayed or damaged.
+This affects the connection and leaving your space cold.
+Wiring issues can also cause your AC to misinterpret temperature settings.
+It will cause irregular cycling.

-As soon as you change your temperature settings, the thermostat will respond quickly to these adjustments.
-Usually, when you make the changes, you will hear slight clicking noises, and your air conditioner will start immediately.
-If your air conditioner doesn’t respond to the changes as soon as you make them, it is more than likely malfunctioned and needs replacement.
+As you change your temperature settings, the thermostat will respond to these changes.
+When you make the changes, you will hear slight clicking noises.
+Your air conditioner will start immediately.
+If your air conditioner doesn’t respond, it is malfunctioning and needs a replacement.

 Constant Temperature Changes throughout Your Home

-Unless your house is zoned and every room has a specific set of temperatures, the temperature throughout your home should be fairly consistent from one room to the next.
-A faulty thermostat cannot keep temperature settings; thus, you will experience constant temperature shifts within your home.
+Unless you zone every room, the temperature in your home should be consistent from one room to the next.
+A faulty thermostat cannot keep temperature settings.
+You will experience constant temperature shifts within your home.